CamiloDuvane/2025/README.md

       correctAnswer: 0
       },
       {
-      question: "Qual é a consequencia imediata do Pecado?",
-      options: ["A vida", "A morte", "O medo", "O arrependimento"],
-      correctAnswer: 1
-      },
-      {
       question: "Das opções abaixo quais são os intervenientes envolvidos na queda do Homem?",
       options: ["A Mulher, a Serpente e o Homem", "A Mulher, A serpente e a Maça", "A Mulher, o Homem e a Árvore da Vida", "A Mulher, O Homem e Deus"],
       correctAnswer: 0